 Author: Administrator

-The Schaeffer Collection: A $36 Million Collection of Canadian Art
+A $36 Million Collection of Canadian Art

-The collection of Fred & Beverly Schaeffer is among the best-known private assemblages of artwork in Canada.
+An Important Private Collection is among the best-known private assemblages of artwork in Canada.
 Meticulously collected and beloved by the family for over sixty years, the paintings and sculpture are rare and important examples by our country’s most celebrated historical artists, featuring masterpieces by Paul Kane, Cornelius Krieghoff, J.W.
 Morrice, each of the ten members of the Group of Seven, Clarence Gagnon, David Milne, and many, many others.
 The collection has been featured in major national and international exhibitions, as well as illustrated in textbooks.
 The artworks are highly coveted for their museum-quality and rarity within the auction market.

-Cowley Abbott was privileged to be awarded the collection on consignment from the Schaeffers during the summer of 2022, and our team immediately began work on a plan to effectively offer the 159 works of art across three live auction seasons, from Fall 2022 through the Fall 2023 season.
+Cowley Abbott was privileged to be awarded the collection on consignment from the Toronto collectors during the summer of 2022, and our team immediately began work on a plan to effectively offer the 159 works of art across three live auction seasons, from Fall 2022 through the Fall 2023 season.
 The collection was divided across the three catalogue sales, and our firm employed leading Canadian art academics to tell the story of these incredible artworks, the great majority of which were appearing at auction for the first time.

 Cowley Abbott designed an extensive eighteen-month program of collector events, promotional materials, and media outreach that excited the Canadian auction and culture industries.
-With a strong focus upon the artwork itself, the Schaeffer series of sales was a celebration of Canadian art, our country’s history, and the collectors themselves, Fred and Beverly having selflessly shared their works of art to appear in books and exhibitions around the globe that focused upon the very best of Canada’s art.
+With a strong focus upon the artwork itself, the series of sales was a celebration of Canadian art, our country’s history, and the collectors themselves, having selflessly shared their works of art to appear in books and exhibitions around the globe that focused upon the very best of Canada’s art.
 The sales captured the attention and excitement of the public and, importantly, collectors of rare Canadian artwork.

 Frederic Varley, Sun and Wind, Georgian Bay, 1916 or 1920